Land of Snow Part II

 “I thought that it was supposed to take his chakra?”
 Dotō complained, as he watched the boy take on his surprised top Snow Ninja and at the very least hold his own.

 “As did I Lord Dotō.”
-Nadare replied to the Daimyo.
+Nadare replied to the Daimyo with a frown.
 “It worked on the other one, I have no idea why the other one does not seem to be affected though.”

 “Deal with him before he causes anymore damage.”
 Dotō ordered the ninja.

 “At once.”
 Nadare returned before turning to look at his companions.

 Mizore nodded from where he had landed on the ledge and leaped for Peter attempting to tackle him to the ground.
 Peter barely side stepped the attack and was still hit in the shoulder sending him spinning.
 As he turned around Fubuki was there and jabbed him in the face sending him flying back.
 He tucked and rolled as he felt his spider sense flare and barely missed having his head taken off by Mizore’s fist.